 Students enrolled as MA students at West Georgia

 Students who are currently enrolled in the MA program may take courses that count for the Public History and Museum Studies Certificates as part of the public history concentration in the M.A. degree, but they may need to take one or two additional classes to complete the Certificate requirements.
 If students complete the Certificate after earning their M.A. degree, they will need to write a letter to the Graduate School to indicate that they wish to add the Public History or Museum Studies Certificate before enrolling to complete these classes.
 They will not be required to submit any additional reference letters, GRE scores, transcripts, or other application materials.
-Click here if you're interested in a M.A. in History.
+Learn More and Apply

 For individuals who already possess an M.A. degree

 Individuals holding an M.A. degree in history or a related field may apply for the Public History Certificate or Museum Studies Certificate.
 Those with a field outside of history but an M.A. in an academic area they hope to curate (e.g. art history, anthropology, or archaeology) may apply for the Museum Studies Certificate.

 The program is also open to students pursuing an M.A. degree at another college or university.

 All potential graduate students for a certificate in Public History or Museum Studies, besides those currently enrolled in the M.A. program at UWG, must complete and submit the following to the Graduate School: